-What Selfies Are Doing to Girls’ Self-Esteem
+What Selfies Are Doing to Self-Esteem

 How they can exacerbate insecurity, anxiety and depression

 In case you’ve ever wondered how much time your daughter spends taking selfies, a poll in 2015 found that the average woman between 16 and 25 years old spends over five hours a week.
-It sounds like a lot, unless you’ve tried to take selfies yourself and know what an elaborate process it can be.
+It sounds like a lot unless you’ve tried to take selfies yourself and know what an elaborate process it can be.
 Women take an average of seven shots to get one image, according to the poll; Kim Kardashian said it takes about 15 to 20.
 Then there are the filters, not to mention real-life alterations like changing lighting or touching up makeup.
 There are also apps you can use for more drastic procedures like changing your bone structure, slimming your waistline, erasing pimples, and more.

-If you’ve been telling your daughter that she’s beautiful just the way she is, she’s getting a different message when she opens up Snapchat and sees filters and lenses that alter appearances.
+If you’ve been telling your daughter that she’s beautiful just the way she is, she’s getting a different message when she opens up Instagram and sees filters and lenses that alter appearances.
 Pictures used to be final; now we have post-production.

-Dr. Hamlet acknowledges that some of the filters are fun and distort in amusing ways, but also points out there’s a so-called “pretty filter” on Instagram and Snapchat.
+Dr. Hamlet acknowledges that some of the filters are fun and distort in amusing ways, but also points out there are “pretty filters” on Instagram and Snapchat.
 Beautifying filters are used almost reflexively by many, which means that girls are getting used to seeing their peers effectively airbrushed every single day online.
 There are also image altering apps that teens can download for more substantial changes.
 Facetune is one popular one, but there are many, and they can be used to do everything from erase pimples to change the structure of your face or make you look taller.
 One app called RetouchMe gives your photo a “professional retouch” using a photo editing team for under a dollar.